mattix10/Transportin/README.md

 * PHP 5.6
 * PHPMailer
 * Javascript
-* add SSL and deploy on cyber_folks server
+* deploy on server and add SSL

 ## Link
 See more at: https://transportin.pl/